fogleman/primitive/README.md

 - `SVG`: vector output
 - `GIF`: animated output showing shapes being added - requires ImageMagick (specifically the `convert` command)

+For PNG and SVG outputs, you can also include `%d`, `%03d`, etc. in the filename.
+In this case, each frame will be saved separately.

 ### Primitives

 The following primitives are supported: